Strongly regular graph: Basic relationship between parameters

+This relation is a necessary condition for the existence of a strongly regular graph, but not a sufficient condition.
+For instance, the quadruple (21,10,4,5) obeys this relation, but there does not exist a strongly regular graph with these parameters.

 Adjacency matrix equations

 Let I denote the identity matrix and let J denote the matrix of ones, both matrices of order v.
 The adjacency matrix A of a strongly regular graph satisfies two equations.